Thru-hiking

 Thru-hiking, or through-hiking, is the act of hiking an established long-distance trail end-to-end continuously.

 The term is most frequently used regarding trails in the United States, such as the Pacific Crest Trail (PCT), the Appalachian Trail (AT), and the Continental Divide Trail (CDT).
 Globally, some examples of thru-hikes include Te Araroa in New Zealand, the Camino de Santiago in Spain and France, the Via Francigena in France and Italy, the Grand Italian Trail in Italy, the Great Divide Trail (GDT) in Canada, and the Great Himalaya Trail in Nepal, all of which are over 1,000 km (620 mi) in length.

-The length for a trail to be considered a thru-hike is undefined.
-Trails most associated with thru-hiking often take several weeks or months to complete, but any completed end-to-end trail is technically a thru-hike.
-Thruhiking also usually involves backpacking and camping, though not always.